List of Food Wars!: Shokugeki no Soma characters: Miyoko Hojo

-Miyoko Hojo (北条 美代子, Hōjō Miyoko) is the heir of a Chinese cuisine restaurant in Yokohama's Chinatown, Her specialty is Chinese techniques and wok maneuvers, although some of the guys admire her because she is busty and wears a cheongsam dress.
+Miyoko Hojo (北条 美代子, Hōjō Miyoko) is the heir of a Chinese cuisine restaurant in Yokohama's Chinatown, Her specialty is Chinese techniques and wok maneuvers.
 Because she was looked down upon by the cooks at her father's restaurant because of her sex, she has a low opinion of men in general.

 Akira Hayama

 Akira Hayama (葉山 アキラ, Hayama Akira) is a first-year student and the assistant for Professor Jun Shiomi.
-He is a tall and handsome man with tanned skin and silver hair.
-He looks after Shiomi, covering her forgetfulness on things such as watering their spice plants.
-Akira specializes in curry dishes, with a wide knowledge of spices and aromas, taking Shiomi's theories and trying them in the kitchen.
-He can determine the condition of a curry pot without looking inside, and can also detect different kinds of spices by smell alone.
+He looks after Shiomi.
+Akira specializes in curry dishes, with a wide knowledge of spices and aromas.
+He can detect different kinds of spices by smell alone.

 Subaru Mimasaka

 The chef who secures the fourth spot in his block at the Fall Classic preliminaries, Subaru Mimasaka (美作 昴, Mimasaka Subaru) is a heavily built student with hair styled in a braided mohawk.
 He provokes his opponents into shokugeki challenges in which they stake their best cooking knife and soundly defeats them.
 He has no specialty, but it is soon revealed that he painstakingly stalks his opponents, learning the dishes they plan to make, and then makes the identical dish with improvements.